tvbeat/public/docs/proximus.md

 Is defined as a fraction of rating of a specified timeslot/show/channel over total rating.

 ### **Rating (RTG)**
-Rating is calculated as a proportion of active devies within their relevant universe.
+Rating is calculated as a proportion of active devices within their relevant universe.
 As base time unit is one minute, base unit of rating is average minute rating, a number of devices tuned to a given minute.
-It is calculated as: Total duration / Duration of period or emission
+It is calculated as: "Total duration / Duration of period or emission"

 ### **Rating% (RTG%)**
 Rating is calculated as a proportion of active devices within All devices.
 As base time unit is one minute, base unit of  rating is average minute rating, a number of devices tuned in to a given minute.